Percona-Lab/percona-docstreamer/readme.md

 **Note:** Setting this value too high may saturate connections or CPU resources on the target MongoDB cluster, potentially degrading the performance of other operations.

-**Note on Partitioning:** docMongoStream uses Key-Based Partitioning to guarantee strict data ordering.
+**Note on Partitioning:** Percona docStreamer uses Key-Based Partitioning to guarantee strict data ordering.
 This means all updates for a specific document are handled by the same worker.
 In rare cases of "Hot Keys" (a single document receiving massive update volume), one worker may be utilized more than others.
 This is an intentional trade-off to ensure data integrity.

 | Setting | Purpose |